fountjac/Portfolio/Final Grade Reflection.md

 # Final Grade Reflection

 ## What Grade Did You Earn?
 State it clearly in one sentence.
 You can include plus/minus modifiers; see below about those.
-I'm giving myself a solid B; I met all of the objectives, but I don't think I exceeded any expectations.
+I believe I earned an A-; I met the course objectives, but I could have done better.

 ## How Did You Demonstrate That Grade?
 ### Import, manage, and clean data: